TDycores-Project/tdycore-qa/tdycore_qa_setup.rst

    a.
 Create a file called simulators.sim and set local paths to executables of the simulators.
 See `default_simulators.sim` as an example.

    b.
 Create a file called `config_files.txt` and set the local path to the configuration file for the desired tests.
-See default_simulators.sim as an example.
+See `config_files.txt` as an example.

 Setup Directory